Nicolas-Connor/3010/README.md

-# Comp 3010 notes

-## How to upload your edits to this page
-1. Fork this project
-2. In your own Fork, make your edits in README.md
-3. Create a pull request
-> Note: no copyrightable material will be accepted into this repo (no in-class pictures of powerpoint slides), futhermore, no discussion of assignments or gradeable material will be accepted into this document regardless if it was discussed in class or not

-## How to upload your own document without making edits to this page
-1. Fork this project
-2. Add your own notes in a seperate document anywhere on this page
-3. Create a pull request
-> Note: no copyrightable material will be accepted into this repo (no in-class pictures of powerpoint slides), futhermore, no discussion of assignments or gradeable material will be accepted into this project regardless if it was discussed in class or not

-# Day 0

 ### What is a distributed system
 A distributed system is a **program** that consists of multiple parts **running on more than 1 computer** interconnected via a network